am20dipi/rails_project_build/notes.md

 -  Brewery
 -  Beer
 -  Comments
+- Beer Stock

 Associations:
--  A Beer belongs_to a Brewery
+-  A Beer has_many Breweries, through: :beer_stock
--  A Brewery has_many Beers
+-  A Brewery has_many Beers, through: :beer_stock

 -  A Brewery has_many Comments
 -  A Comment belongs_to a Brewery